redcenter/laravel-www-redirect/README.md

 ##### Good bye!

-Check out the documentation on Bitbucket for all details!
+Check out the documentation on GitLab for all details!

 https://gitlab.com/redcenter/laravel-www-redirect